 The brain is a very complex structure.
-Many conditions such as Alzheimer’s disease, Parkinson’s disease, Huntington’s disease, motor neurone disease, schizophrenia, and other brain and mind disorders affect only humans.
+Many conditions such as Alzheimer’s disease, Parkinson’s disease, Huntington’s disease, motor neurone disease, schizophrenia, and other brain disorders affect only humans.

-In order to develop more effective treatments for diseases that affect the brain, studies are needed to identify the specific cellular changes occurring in the brain of people with those diseases compared with healthy subjects.
+In order to better understand and develop more effective treatments for diseases that affect the brain, studies are needed to identify the specific cellular changes occurring in the brain of people with diseases compared with healthy 'normal' subjects.

 We mean the whole brain.
 The brain is a very complex structure and it is necessary to look at all the different parts of the brain.
 In some conditions the spinal cord is also essential for the confirmation of diagnosis and research.
 If this is specifically stated on the consent form, consent to donate spinal cord can be given.